zhouchenhao/czplots/README.md

 Perfect for researchers who want to generate plots with a single line!

-(The package is actively updating with more functions coming soon)
+\*The package is actively developing with more functions coming soon

 ## Installation